2026 Strategy

 Lean Left Vermont will

-• continue to leverage the collective power of grassroots organizations that work to elect progressive candidates for local, state, and federal offices in our chosen states;
+• continue to support the grassroots organizations that work year-round to elect progressive candidates for local, state, and federal offices in our chosen states;

-• build community among the many Vermont groups that rose after the 2024 election by providing education and resources for out-of-state work;
+• build community among the many Vermont groups that arose after the 2024 election by providing education and resources for out-of-state work;

 • support independent media and reach out to voters via social media and print with fact-based information about the effects of policies coming out of Washington and their state legislatures, especially those related to vital bread-and-butter issues.